Grades 3-8 State Testing Informational Letter

 - 4th Grade Science

 The decision to give these assessments was made at the Federal level despite concerns raised by districts across the state as well as by the New York State Education Department.
-In response to feedback and concerns from parents and educators, NYSED has taken the following steps to minimize the impact of these assessments during the 2021 school year:
+The tests will maintain the following features:

 - Two assessments sessions, which will include both multiple choice, short responses and extended response questions

 - The assessments remain untimed, however, the average time to complete the exams ranges from 60-80 minutes for the ELA Assessments, and 55-75 minutes for the Math Assessments